 A couple of excellent and easy to digest books on the subject that are well worth reading are below.
 Click on them and you will go to Amazon for a better look and purchase.

-If you are struggling to connect with your partner, take a look at your attachment style and your partner's to see if perhaps that is getting in the way and find ways to reach out to each other and work together to learn how to positively attach to each other.
+If you are struggling to connect with your partner, take a look at your attachment style and your partner's to see if perhaps it is getting in the way.
+Find ways to reach out and work together to learn how to create a positive attachment to each other.
 No matter what the outcome, you will both grow in the process and learn an aspect of what drives your behavior.

 With well wishes for happiness.